FAQ and Maps

 Where is the festival located and how do I get there?

-Old Town Oktoberfest is located in the park & parking lot on the corner of Turner St. & Grand River Ave.
-You can also get to the festival by following the Rivertrail down a few miles to get to Burchard Park.
+Old Town Oktoberfest is on Turner Street, between Grand River and Clinton.
 Driving directions and a map are located below.
 A self-lock bike rack, sponsored by Spin Bike Shop, will also be available, as will a shuttle running from East Lansing to Lansing.

 From the East: Take Saginaw/Oakland/Grand River West toward

 Lansing.
 Veer right onto Grand River Ave.
 Follow Grand River Ave. into Old Town

 From the West: Take Oakland East toward East Lansing.
 Turn North (left) onto Washington Ave.
 Turn Right onto Grand River Ave.
 Follow Grand River to the Turner & Grand River intersection.